v12technology/fluxtion-mavenplugin/README.md

 # fluxtion-mavenplugin
-A maven plugin integrating the fluxtion toolset with maven buuld cycle
+A maven plugin integrating the fluxtion toolset with maven buuld cycle.